aras-p/glsl-optimizer/src/gallium/docs/source/context.rst

 :ref:`Depth, Stencil, & Alpha` testing or shader KILL instructions.

-Another type of query, ``PIPE_QUERY_TIME_ELAPSED``, returns the amount of time, in milliseconds, the context takes to perform operations.
+Another type of query, ``PIPE_QUERY_TIME_ELAPSED``, returns the amount of time, in nanoseconds, the context takes to perform operations.

 Gallium does not guarantee the availability of any query types; one must always check the capabilities of the :ref:`Screen` first.